 Procedures must also outline that anyone with symptoms should obtain a test within 5 days of developing symptoms and must self-isolate:

-- If individuals test negative, providing they have no further symptoms and have not been in contact with a positive case in the last 10 days, they would be permitted to return to the workplace.
+- If individuals test negative, providing they have no further symptoms and have not been in contact with a positive case in the last 10 days, would be permitted to return to the workplace.

 - If individuals test positive, they must continue to self-isolate for 10 days from the onset of symptoms.
+If they have no symptoms, the 10-day isolation period must start from the date of the positive test result.

 3) A member of staff has developed symptoms whilst at work, what should we do next?